-How Facebook Failed the World
+How Facebook Fails 90 Percent of Its Users

 What happened in the Philippines—and in Honduras, and Azerbaijan, and India, and Bolivia—wasn’t just that a very large company lacked a handle on the content posted to its platform.
 It was that, in many cases, a very large company knew what was happening and failed to meaningfully intervene.

 That Facebook has repeatedly prioritized solving problems for Facebook over solving problems for users should not be surprising.
 The company is under the constant threat of regulation and bad press.
-Facebook is doing what companies do, triaging and and acting in its own self-interest.
+Facebook is doing what companies do, triaging and acting in its own self-interest.

 But Facebook is not like other companies.
 It is bigger, and the stakes of its decisions are higher.
 In North America, we have recently become acutely aware of the risks and harms of social media.
 But the Facebook we see is the platform at its best.
 Any solutions will need to apply not only to the problems we still encounter here, but also to those with which the other 90 percent of Facebook’s users struggle every day.